 With rumors suggesting three Galaxy S10 phones in 2019, Samsung could really shake up its pricing strategy.
 Especially if the regular flat Galaxy S10 wants to compete with Apple’s budget iPhone 11.

-My guess is the budget Galaxy S10 (flat screen) will cost roughly $650, with the curved Galaxy S10 costing $720-$749.
-Then, the high-end triple camera Galaxy S10+ might be around $849 or more.
+My guess is the budget Galaxy S10 (flat screen) will cost roughly $650, with the curved Galaxy S10 costing $749 or so.
+Then, the high-end triple camera Galaxy S10+ might be around $849-$949.
 Although $899 makes more sense when you compare it to something like the Galaxy Note 8 and Note 9.

 Last Minute Galaxy S10 Leaks & Rumors